 The Institute provides scholarships for students at all levels who are interested in learning about free enterprise.
 Students take free enterprise-related courses, participate in the Free Enterprise Society, attend off-campus events, and participate in travel study programs.

 Outreach.
-The Institute uses the latest in digital technology and pedagogy to deliver MOOCs (massive, open, online class) in Free Enterprise.
+The Institute uses the latest in digital technology and pedagogy to deliver MOOCs (massive, open, online classes) in Free Enterprise.
 These non-credit bearing classes are free, and available over the internet to anyone, anywhere.

 Areas of research activity include legitimate and illegitimate forms of regulation, the psychological and moral fallacy of income equality and “social justice”, cronyism in the US and abroad, political corruption as a barrier to free enterprise, ethics of the early-stage entrepreneur, and free enterprise and Austrian Thought.
 Research also includes the analysis and design of public policies to foster human flourishing, economic growth, free market healthcare, free market energy, free market agriculture, and educational entrepreneurship.